llaville/php-compatinfo-db/README.md

 This database is currently only support by its initial project [php-compatinfo](https://github.com/llaville/php-compat-info)

-## Features

-* a Symfony console application to handle data (json files) of the SQL database is provided on CLI API

-More than 100 extensions (PHP standard distribution, but also PECL) are currently support :

-* reference all functions
-* reference all constants
-* reference all classes
-* reference all classes constants
-* reference all interfaces
-* reference all methods
-* reference all ini entries
-* reference all releases

 ## Documentation

 All the documentation is available on [website](https://llaville.github.io/php-compatinfo-db),